ElisJD/elisjd.github.io/README.md

 Through these projects, I aim to demonstrate my ability to interpret and analyse data, design innovative tools, and provide actionable insights across diverse domains.

-*Projects are uploaded through prior permissions of employers and in-case of university assignments, all marks and submissions have been returned.*

 ## Education
 - University of Liverpool.
 Geographic Data Science MSc
 - University of Liverpool.
 Geography BSc